-I have enjoyed serving as Vermont State Auditor for the past two years.
-I work with a great group of people and it is a challenge and honor to find efficiencies and create increased accountability in state government.
+I have enjoyed serving as Vermont State Auditor for the past three and a half years.
+I work with a great group of people and it is a challenge and an honor to promote transparency and to improve accountability in state government.
 Some of our accomplishments can be found here.

 I have a B.A. from Williams College and a J.D. from SUNY Buffalo Law School.
-I came to Vermont in 1988 to work for the City of Burlington in the Community & Economic Development Office.
+I came to Vermont in 1988 to work for Bernie Sanders in Burlington’s Community & Economic Development Office.
 I left City Hall in 1993 and was a self-employed policy analyst for 19 years prior to my election in 2012.